Reference

 // iOS — enable verbose logging during development

-locator.setLogLevel(level: .debug)
+locator.setLogLevel(level: .DEBUG)

 // Silence everything in production (default, no-op call)

-locator.setLogLevel(level: .none)
+locator.setLogLevel(level: .NONE)

 ```